-Thus, the evidence of record indicates that ICE correctly sent the Form I-340 to the Co-Obligor via certified mail, return receipt requested, and the Co-Obligor received notice to deliver the bonded Foreign National, including the pertinent time and location.
-Thus, ICE provided sufficient notice to the Co-Obligor to deliver the bonded Foreign National, as required under the terms of the Immigration Bond.
+The evidence of record indicates that ICE correctly sent the notice to deliver the foreign national via personal service, and the Co-Obligor received notice to deliver the foreign national, including the pertinent time and location.
+Therefore, we conclude that the Co-Obligor was properly served notice of when and where to deliver the foreign national.